 - Simple way of the block cipher.

 Disadvantages of using ECB –

 - Prone to cryptanalysis since there is a direct relationship between plaintext and ciphertext.

 Cipher Block Chaining –

 Cipher block chaining or CBC is an advancement made on ECB since ECB compromises some security requirements.
-In CBC, previous cipher block is given as input to next encryption algorithm after XOR with original plaintext block.
-In a nutshell here, a cipher block is produced by encrypting a XOR output of previous cipher block and present plaintext block.
+In CBC, the previous cipher block is given as input to the next encryption algorithm after XOR with the original plaintext block.
+In a nutshell here, a cipher block is produced by encrypting an XOR output of the previous cipher block and present plaintext block.

 The process is illustrated here:

 Advantages of CBC –

 - CBC works well for input greater than b bits.